Hostility towards others not Hindu way, Vivekananda's Hinduism all-inclusive: Tharoor | Entertainment

 - India

-Congress leader Shashi Tharoor on Thursday said hostility towards others was not the Hindu way and pointed out that his favourite Hindu icon Swami Vivekananda's Hinduism was all-inclusive.
+Congress leader Shashi Tharoor has said hostility towards others was not the Hindu way, pointing out that his favourite Hindu icon Swami Vivekananda's Hinduism was all-inclusive.

-The author-turned-politician, who has written two books on Hinduism, said that many right-wing politicians have been trying to appropriate Swami Vivekananda by selectively quoting him while ignoring ''the totality of his message''.
+The author-turned-politician, who has written two books on Hinduism, said on Thursday that many right-wing politicians have been trying to appropriate Swami Vivekananda by selectively quoting him while ignoring ''the totality of his message''.

 The 160th birth anniversary of Swami Vivekananda, the founder of the Ramakrishna Mission, was celebrated earlier this year.